-A good cassoulet from Castelnaudary, this is a dish that invites us to revisit French gastronomy.
-An emblematic Languedoc dish, it is the spearhead of the typical French gastronomic dish.
-More discreet, the wine that accompanies it often serves as a default choice.
-So what wine with a cassoulet?
+A good cassoulet from Castelnaudary is a dish that invites us to revisit French gastronomy.
+An emblematic dish of the Languedoc, it is in itself the true spearhead of the typical French gastronomic dish.
+More discreet, the wine that accompanies it is often the default choice.
+So which wine with a cassoulet?

-A simple rule, the law of terroirs: the wine of the region of the dish you are preparing.
+A simple rule, the law of terroirs: wine from the region of the dish you are preparing.

-The cassoulet is perhaps the dish for which the famous Law of Terroirs is best applied: drink a wine from the region of the dish.
+Cassoulet is perhaps the dish for which the famous "Loi des terroirs" is best applied: drinking a wine from theregion of the dish.
 In this case with cassoulet, powerful red wines will be excellent assets to delight your guests.
-What wine with a cassoulet when you don't know anything about it?
+What wine with a cassoulet when you know nothing about it?

 Other regions may also be represented.
-Let's not be too chauvinistic and languidocian to choose which wine to drink with a cassoulet:
+Let's not be too chauvinistic to choose which wine with a cassoulet :

 Alexis Proust for Les Grappes